BASIC-BIT/basic-blender-plugins/README.md

 4. Configure the options:
    - **Shape Key Strength**: Adjusts the intensity of the transferred shape keys (default: 1.0)
    - **Clear Existing Shape Keys**: Remove existing shape keys on target before transfer
+   - **Skip Non-Effective Shape Keys**: Only create shape keys that actually deform the target mesh
+   - **Deformation Threshold**: Minimum vertex displacement (in Blender units) required to keep a shape key
 5. Click "OK" to begin the transfer process

 The addon will: